 At Dundee the biomedical sciences focus on: the structure and normal function of the human body; the effects of disease and ways to prevent and treat disease; the study of anatomy in relation to health, disease and human identification; the study of physiology from the molecular level to that of the whole organism; understanding how the brain and nervous system function in health and disease; understanding how drugs work.

-4 Highers at ABBB (minimum) but typically AABB including Biology and Chemistry plus English and Maths at National 5.
+4 Highers at AABB (ABBB for widening access entry) including Biology and Chemistry plus Maths at National 5 at B.

-Advanced entry to 2nd year available with Advanced Higher Biology and Chemistry at AB or BA plus Highers at BB (in different subjects).
+Advanced entry to 2nd year available with Advanced Higher Biology and Chemistry at AB or BA plus Highers at BB plus Maths at National 5 at B.